sushildas100/Antaryami-Ai--MERN/README.md

    - API Endpoint: [https://geocode.maps.co/](https://geocode.maps.co/)
    - The app uses this API to convert latitude and longitude coordinates into an accurate user location.

-Please note that the use of location data is subject to our [Privacy Policy](https://github.com/shuvra-matrix/Gemini-Ai--MERN/blob/main/PRIVACY-POLICY.md), and user consent is prioritized.
-The obtained location information is solely used to enhance user experience within the Gemini AI Web App.
+Please note that the use of location data is subject to our [Privacy Policy](https://github.com/sushildas100/Antaryami-Ai--MERN/blob/main/PRIVACY-POLICY.md), and user consent is prioritized.
+The obtained location information is solely used to enhance user experience within the Antaryami AI Web App.
 We do not share this information with third parties.

-If you have any concerns or questions regarding the use of location tracking in Gemini AI Web App, please contact us at [shuvrachakrabarty97@gmail.com](shuvrachakrabarty97@gmail.com).
+If you have any concerns or questions regarding the use of location tracking in Antaryami AI Web App, please contact us at [sushilkumardas07@gmail.com](sushilkumardas07@gmail.com).

 ## Issues and Contributions

-Report issues or contribute to the project on [GitHub](https://github.com/shuvra-matrix/Gemini-Ai--MERN).
+Report issues or contribute to the project on [GitHub](https://github.com/sushildas100/Antaryami-Ai--MERN).

 ## Privacy Policy